bniladridas/hello/README.md

 - Implement more comprehensive error handling for production

 ### Known Issues
-- **NPM Vulnerabilities**: 8 vulnerabilities (3 moderate, 5 high) related to dependencies like nth-check, postcss, webpack-dev-server.
+- **NPM Vulnerabilities**: 2 moderate severity vulnerabilities related to postcss and resolve-url-loader.
 These are in dev dependencies and don't affect production builds.
-Avoid `npm audit fix --force` as it downgrades react-scripts to 0.0.0, breaking the app.
+Avoid `npm audit fix --force` as it may introduce breaking changes.
 - **Deprecated Dependencies**: Some Babel plugins are deprecated but functional.
 Update when possible.
 - **Node.js Deprecation Warnings**: fs.F_OK and webpack dev server middleware warnings are harmless but indicate outdated tooling.